by Texas Homesteader ~

 Does anyone have any insight into why businesses routinely lock one of their doors & force patrons to use the other?
 Maybe there’s a reason?
 But I’m thinking if a fire broke out at this fast-food place during the busy lunch hour & all patrons rushed to the door they would be met with a locked exit door.

 I know what happens in a fire-panic situation where people mob to the exit only to find it locked.
 Yes they can try the adjoining door, but by that time they are not exiting in a straight line.
 Now they’re backing up, looking around, changing directions, stumbling, falling, etc. And each person that falls becomes an exit obstacle for the person behind them, and so on.
 Because of my long tenure in a fire-protection field I’ve had to be aware of so many tragic events at restaurants, night clubs, etc. I’ve seen way too much fire tragedy.

 Fire safety is in my blood.
-My father retired as captain of the Bethany Fire Dept after 21 years of service and he was also a photographer for the newspaper on days that he wasn’t on duty as a fireman.
+My father retired as captain of an Oklahoma Fire Dept after 21 years of service.
+And he was also a photographer for the newspaper on days that he wasn’t on duty as a fireman.
 He had his own photo development equipment so there were always lots of fresh photographs of the action.

 The Picture that Changed My Life